Skip to Main Content

 4. Facilitate a group discussion regarding course content (asynchronous discussions DO meet this standard)

-5. Other instructional activities approved by the institution's or program's accrediting agency
+5. Other instructional activities approved by the institution's or program's accrediting agency (NWCCU does NOT have any approved activities, but program-specific accrediting agencies may)

 Ways to incorporate or increase substantive interaction: